 An alternative approach, described in the Build & Installation Guide, is to replace the linear voltage regulator with a switched buck regulator.
 These are available as drop-in replacements for the standard TO-220 regulator package and eliminate the need for a heatsink altogether.

-Fusing

-A fuse rated at 800mA has been included in the design of the Type 2 Simulator.
-This is located on the Power Module board.

 Hardware Compatibility